 4. Simultaneous writing

 You can also write letters or words of the same length.
 The key is to do it simultaneously.
 Otherwise, the exercise won’t work.
-The benefits of this exercise include teaching the brain to do several tasks at the same time to activate both hemispheres at once.
+The benefits of this exercise are:

+- Teaching the brain to do several tasks at the same time.

-We recommend you read: 6 Natural Ways to Help Preserve Your Memory
+You might like: 6 Natural Ways to Help Preserve Your Memory

 You can also shower and do other daily activities with your eyes closed.
 Change your routine when you’re going to work, to the shore or other places where you often go to activate your memory.

 Always remember to eat well